angeloocana/angeloocana/roadmap.md

 - Old pages.

 ## Done
+- All Tags page: divid list into columns
 - Use post-list style from home in tags page.
 - Remove redirect to htps.
 - Index blog tags.